cl-fui/gtk-tagged-streams/README.md

 - a string naming a mark;
 - nil for the caret position.

-## MARK-OUT-STREAM
+## OUT-STREAM

 The built-in caret stream of a text-buffer always outputs at the current caret position, adjusting it after output.
 For truly random-position output, use MARK-OUT-STREAM.
 It maintains its own mark for tracking output position.
 Any number of these may be opened of a text-buffer; don't forget to close!

+`(make-instance 'out-stream :buffer buffer :position genpos)`

+## IN-STREAM

+This stream is a general-purpose input stream on the buffer

-`(make-instance 'mark-out-stream :buffer buffer :position genpos)`
+`(make-instance 'in-stream :buffer buffer :position genpos)`

 ## TAG-IN-STREAM

-This stream allows you to treat a tagged run of text as an input stream.
+This stream allows you to treat a single tagged run of text as an input stream.

 `(make-instance 'tag-in-stream :buffer buffer :tag tag :position genpos)`

 If the tag is not active at the position indicated by the :position parameter, an :eof condition will exist at the next read.

 Once open, you may use :start or :end file-position to wind to the beginning or end of the run.

+## TAG-ONLY-IN-STREAM

+This stream allows you to treat all runs of the tag as a stream.
+Any text not tagged will be skipped.

+`(make-instance 'tag-only-in-stream :buffer buffer :tag tag :position genpos)`

+Normal position semantics apply to file-position.

 ## STATUS